Hell in a Cell (2016): Preliminary matches

-The actual pay-per-view opened with Roman Reigns defending the United States Championship against Rusev in a Hell in a Cell match.
+The actual pay-per-view opened with Roman Reigns defending the United States Championship against Rusev (accompanied by Lana) in a Hell in a Cell match.
 During the match, Reigns executed a Superman Punch for a near-fall.
 Reigns attempted a Spear, but Rusev countered with a Jumping Sidekick and pushed Reigns into the steel steps, which were positioned on the top rope, for a near-fall.
 Rusev applied The Accolade on Reigns, but Reigns escaped.
 Rusev re-applied The Accolade on Reigns, who was draped over the steel steps, using a steel chain, but Reigns countered with a Samoan Drop onto the steel steps.
 Reigns executed a Spear off the steel steps on Rusev to retain the title.

 Next, Bayley fought Dana Brooke.
 In the end, Bayley performed a Bayley-to-Belly Suplex on Brooke to win the match.

 After that, Enzo Amore and Big Cass wrestled Luke Gallows and Karl Anderson.
 Gallows and Anderson executed the Magic Killer on Enzo to win the match.

 In the fourth match, Kevin Owens defended the WWE Universal Championship against Seth Rollins in a Hell in a Cell match.
 During the match, Owens accidentally sprayed the referee with a fire extinguisher, resulting in a second referee entering the cell to check on the downed referee.
 Chris Jericho ran into the cell and locked the cell door.
 Rollins attempted a Pedigree on Owens, but Jericho prevented the attempt, leading to Rollins performing a Pedigree on Jericho.
 Rollins performed a powerbomb on Owens through two tables stacked outside the ring, which was followed by a frog splash, but Jericho pulled the referee out of the ring to void the pinfall at a two count.
 Rollins attacked Jericho with a powerbomb into the cell wall.
 Owens performed a superkick and a pop-up powerbomb on Rollins for a near-fall.
 Rollins attacked both Owens and Jericho with a chair, but Owens executed a DDT on Rollins onto a chair.
 Owens performed a powerbomb through two chairs on Rollins to retain the title.
 After the match, Jericho attacked Rollins with a Codebreaker.

 Next, T. J. Perkins defended the WWE Cruiserweight Championship against The Brian Kendrick.
 The match ended when Kendrick feigned a knee injury.
 A concerned Perkins checked on Kendrick, who attacked Perkins with a headbutt and applied the Captain's Hook.
-Perkins submitted, meaning Kendrick won the title.
+Perkins submitted, thus Kendrick won the title.

-After that, The New Day (Big E and Xavier Woods) defended the Raw Tag Team Championship against Cesaro and Sheamus.
+After that, The New Day (Big E and Xavier Woods, accompanied by Kofi Kingston) defended the Raw Tag Team Championship against Cesaro and Sheamus.
 In the end, Cesaro applied the Sharpshooter on Woods.
-Meanwhile, Sheamus attacked Big E with The New Day's trombone, followed by Kofi Kingston executing Trouble in Paradise on Sheamus.
+Meanwhile, Sheamus attacked Big E with The New Day's trombone, followed by Kingston executing Trouble in Paradise on Sheamus.
 As Kingston was not a contestant in the match, the referee disqualified The New Day for outside interference.
 At the same time, Woods submitted to Cesaro's Sharpshooter.
 However, as the referee had already issued a disqualification, Cesaro and Sheamus won the match, but The New Day retained the titles.